open-quantum-safe/liboqs/README.md

 Various companies, including Amazon Web Services, Cisco Systems, evolutionQ, IBM Research, and Microsoft Research have dedicated programmer time to contribute source code to OQS.
 [Various people](CONTRIBUTORS) have contributed source code to liboqs.

-Financial support for the development of Open Quantum Safe has been provided by Amazon Web Services, the Canadian Centre for Cyber Security, the Unitary Fund, and the NGI Assure Fund
+Financial support for the development of Open Quantum Safe has been provided by Amazon Web Services, the Canadian Centre for Cyber Security, the Unitary Fund, the NGI Assure Fund, and VeriSign Inc.

 Research projects which developed specific components of OQS have been supported by various research grants, including funding from the Natural Sciences and Engineering Research Council of Canada (NSERC); see the source papers for funding acknowledgments.